You are planning to study one or two semesters in Cologne? International students are always welcome to KISD.

 +49 221 8275 3655

-For all kind of questions concerning housing, visa, health insurance or to get an advice about scholarships and fundings, please contact the International Office at TH Köln.
-They have an office in Claudiusstraße, so they are easy to reach to talk in person.
+For all kinds of questions concerning housing, visa, health insurance or to get an advice about scholarships and fundings, please contact the Department of International Affairs TH Köln.
+They have an office in Claudiusstraße, so they are easy to reach to talk in person or you can send an email to email@example.com

 The Language Center at TH Köln offers different language courses, which can be interesting for international students who want to learn or improve their German and for degree seeking students who want to learn a new language or get prepared for their studies abroad.
 Usually a placement test is required.